TinosNitso/mpv-scripts/README.md

 Fmpeg versions *v6.0* & v4.3.2 (.AppImage) successfully tested.

 ## Latest Updates
 Above .lua scripts & `mpv-scripts.zip` are unreleased properly, but pass all my tests so far.
-Next release after a few more Linux tests.
+Still some more testing before next release.

 - All scripts now work with `mpv.app` on MACOS-11.
 It uses an older LUA version, back when the `%g` pattern didn't exist.
-- YouTube bugfix `--ytdl-format=[ext!=webm]`. webm is currently incompatible with `lavfi-complex`.
-It ruined only some videos.
+- YouTube bugfix for VP9 profile 4 being incompatible with `lavfi-complex`.
+[Example](https://youtu.be/ubvV498pyIM).
 - `autoloader.lua` is replaced by `main.lua`, in which case `--script=.` (directory). title moved from aspeed to main.
-- automask now has perfect circles using `geq` (any formula). `o.RES_SAFETY` bugfix so now fully valid, with precision.
+- automask now has perfect circles using `geq` (any formula). `o.RES_SAFETY` bugfix now fully valid, with precision.
 Also `o.format` option.
 - autocrop now has true aspect toggle.
 It returns double-black bars properly when you double-click mute.
 - autocomplex more efficient code juggling 12.5, 25 & 30 fps.
 30 fps for film & automask. `o.freqs_fps_image`, `o.freqs_framerate` (like fade for freqs) & `o.feet_lutrgb` options added.
-Proprietary drivers almost halve CPU usage, but it also works fine with FOSS drivers.
 Somehow shuffling colors is more efficient than mixing them.
-There are at least 3 different fps values when doing abstract visuals: stream, animation, & hard-animation).
+There's at least 3 fps values when doing abstract visuals: stream, animation, & hard-animation (like fractals).
 - aspeed improved response time (`o.auto_delay`), & `o.mpv` (any path) options. echo to socket isn't allowed on Linux without installing a dependency, so I re-wrote it using only txtfile.
+Also improved reliability.
 - Many code improvements, like setsar=par, not 1.

 ![alt text](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)